isaaclzh/GATK/README.md

 ###############################

+#BWA-GATK pipeline

 This script is developed by the Lee Kong Chian School of Medicine (LKCMedicine) under Assoc.
 Prof Joanne Ngeow's lab, operating in the server in the Centre of Bioinformatics (CBI).
-It utilizes the BWA-GATK workflow which converts paired short reads fastq files to variant annotation used for germline variant studies.
+It utilizes the BWA-GATK pipeline which converts paired short reads fastq files to variant annotation used for germline variant studies.

 This pipeline uses the following libraries
 - bcftools 1.16